zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide200.md

 **The Instant App Builder**

-You can build the Instant Apps using the Instant App Builder, which you access by clicking Instant Apps in the Bots landing page.
+You can build the Instant Apps using the Instant App Builder, which you access by clicking Instant Apps in the Skills landing page.

 ![D:\\Workshop\_Bot\\BotsLab2\\Capture2.PNG](images/200/image3.png)
 Instant apps are made up of sets of panes, which gets displayed one at a time.
 You can populate these panes with various elements that can display charts or images and collect customer data using widgets like checkboxes, radio buttons, and file upload functions.